ReCEval: Evaluating Reasoning Chains via Correctness and Informativeness: Results and Discussion

-\paragraph{How does the underlying probability model affect $\mathrm{\mathbf{info\mbox{-}gain}}$?} In \S\ref{ssec: info}, we use conditional \textsc{pvi} to measure the information-gain which requires fine-tuning models to learn the distribution of text in reasoning steps.
-If training data in the form of gold reasoning steps is not available, we propose an alternative that uses the log-likelihood of generating text in the step from a pretrained LM, called $\mathrm{info\mbox{-}gain}_{\textsc{ll}}$.
-To this end, we use GPT-2 XL~\cite{radford2019language}, an auto-regressive LM, to calculate the log-likelihoods and as the model family used in computing \textsc{pvi}.\footnote{We use GPT-2 XL instead of T5-large as the latter is not an auto-regressive LM and cannot reliably be used to estimate log-likelihood without finetuning.} We provide a comparison of both methods in Table~\ref{tab:info_impl} and observe that $\mathrm{info\mbox{-}gain}_{\textsc{pvi}}$ yields higher correlation (difference of at least 0.05) as compared to $\mathrm{info\mbox{-}gain}_{\textsc{ll}}$ across all error types.
-In summary, while using a fine-tuned LM can identify errors more effectively, off-the-shelf LMs can also achieve decent performance when gold chains are not accessible for fine-tuning.
+\looseness=-1 \paragraph{How does the underlying probability model affect $\mathrm{\mathbf{info\mbox{-}gain}}$?} In \S\ref{ssec: info}, computing conditional \textsc{pvi} requires fine-tuned models to learn text distributions from reasoning steps.
+In the absence of gold reasoning steps for training, we propose an alternative called $\mathrm{info\mbox{-}gain}_{\textsc{ll}}$ that computes log-likelihood of steps directly from a pretrained LM like GPT-2 XL.\footnote{We use GPT-2 XL instead of T5-large as the latter is not an auto-regressive LM and cannot reliably be used to estimate log-likelihood without finetuning.} Comparing both approaches in Table~\ref{tab:info_impl}, we find that $\mathrm{info\mbox{-}gain}_{\textsc{pvi}}$ achieves higher correlations (by at least 0.05) across errors.
+Although fine-tuned LMs are more effective, the corresponding pretrained LMs can also be used to measure informativeness.
+However, using a larger pretrained LM such as LLaMA-7B~\cite{touvron2023llama} can more than compensate for this performance gap, achieving the highest correlation in Table~\ref{tab:info_impl}.

-\paragraph{How does $\mathrm{\mathbf{info\mbox{-}gain}}$ vary based on the number of preceding steps?} Finally, we are interested in analyzing the effect of the number of past steps conditioned on for computing $\mathrm{{info\mbox{-}gain}}$.
-Instead of measuring the gain relative to all the preceding reasoning steps, we also consider using only $k$ preceding steps to compute information gain.
-In Table~\ref{tab:info_ablate}, we find that using $k=2$ prior steps outperforms $k=1$ consistently with nearly 0.04 higher correlation across error types.
-However, using all prior steps is comparable to $k=1$ step.
-We suspect that the distinction between informative and uninformative chains becomes more pronounced when the reasoning chain is truncated and some of the required information for reasoning is absent from the context.
-Thus, we use $k=2$ to compute $\mathrm{info\mbox{-}gain}$ in our final experiments in \S\ref{ssec: main-results}.